 # Introduction

-The Bitcoin Computer (TBC) is a Turing-complete smart contract system for Bitcoin and Litecoin.
-You can build decentralized applications, such as tokens, exchanges, games, social networks, and more.
+The Bitcoin Computer (TBC) is a Turing-complete smart contract system for Bitcoin and Litecoin, designed for creating decentralized applications.
+With TBC, you can create tokens, exchanges, games, social networks, and more.

 Encryption and Off Chain Storage.
-By default, every user can read all states of all smart objects.
-However, TBC has support for end-to-end encryption and storing data off-chain built-in.
-These properties make it easy to build applications that comply with consumer protection laws such as CCPA and GDPR.
+By default, every user can read the states of smart objects on TBC.
+However, the platform includes built-in support for end-to-end encryption and off-chain data storage.
+These features facilitate the development of applications that adhere to consumer protection regulations such as the CCPA and GDPR, ensuring both security and compliance.

 Pure Bitcoin.
 Finally, TBC relies only on Bitcoin.
 It does not require a side-chain or an extra token.
-This makes it possible to build applications that are as stable as Bitcoin.
+This makes it possible to build applications that are as trustless as Bitcoin.

 Contact.
 TBC is being developed by BCDB Inc. If you have any questions, please let us know in our Telegram group, on Twitter, or by email at clemens@bitcoincomputer.io.